catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/103-oracle.md

 ### Bitcoin

-Catalyst has a Bitcoin Simplified Payment Validation (SPV) client implementation.
+LI.FI intent has a Bitcoin Simplified Payment Validation (SPV) client implementation.
 The implementation works both as an Output Settlement implementation and as a validation layer.

 The Bitcoin SPV client requires constant upkeep – the blockchain has to be updated approximately every 10 minutes or whenever a transaction needs to be proven – to properly validate transactions.